 The parliamentarian will serve as the president’s legal expert.
 They will be familiar with the student government constitution, student government laws and resolves, parliamentary procedure, relevant school and district policies, and any other necessary laws.

-A council member must have served in the student government for two years to serve as president.
-A council member must have served in the student government for one year to serve in any other cabinet position.
+A board member must have served in the leadership council for two years to serve as president.
+A council member must have served in the leadership council for one year to serve in any other cabinet position.
+A council member may not hold concurrent Student Government and Student Senate positions.

 The order of precedence of the officers will be president, vice president, secretary, treasurer, parliamentarian, from greatest to least.